dariusz-piekarz/tkinter-graphic-calculator-and-calculator/README.md

 Application was created using the Tkinter module.
-Further changes are possible, including the regulation of the displayed window size.
+Further changes are possible.

 The application consists of two tabs:
 1. Scientific Calculator: Performs regular arithmetic operations.